sftcd/openssl/esnistuff/README.md

  	an ESNI they do.
 Not sure what'd be right there TBH but think more
 	about it later.

-- TODO: ponder if we need the client to validate the selected cert from the h/s matches the HIDDEN value?
-Probably should.
-Might need to ask CF how they interpret such things too.

 - From NSS code: /* If we're not sending SNI, don't send ESNI. */ That should maybe be agreed upon, anything can work, but no harm to pick one behaviour I reckon.